Monitoring Proxmox VE with Grafana Stack on LXC

 # If you get "No such file", well... there's your problem

-2. API token format is wrong - The format is picky:
+2. Wrong API token format

-• Should be: token_name: "grafana-token" and token_value: "8a7b6c5d-1234-5678..."
+• Use: token_name: "grafana-token" and token_value: "8a7b6c5d-1234-5678..."

-• NOT the full PVEAPIToken=user@pve!token=value string
+• Not the full PVEAPIToken=user@pve!token=value string

 curl -k https://192.168.100.4:8006/api2/json/nodes \